swethaa-ramesh/E-Commerce-Dashboard/README.md

 # 🛒 E-Commerce Customer Behavior Analytics Dashboard

-This project presents an end-to-end analysis of e-commerce customer behavior using a **synthetic dataset generated via the Faker Python library**.
+This project presents an end-to-end analysis of e-commerce customer behavior using a **synthetic dataset(Shopify) generated via the Faker Python library**.
 It simulates a realistic e-commerce landscape for advanced data analysis, statistical modeling, and interactive visualization.
 The project culminates in a **multi-tab, dynamic dashboard built with Python and Dash**, empowering strategic business decision-making.

 ---